 IKEA uses German manufacturer Blum drawer hardware and hinges with soft close as a standard feature on their cabinets.
 Homeowners will pay 2 or 3 times more for Blum hardware on other cabinets manufacturers.

 IKEA sells thousands of kitchens everyday at their 380+ plus stores around the world.
 Many of these kitchens have granite, quartz, silestone, and other types of countertops without any issues.

 If that doesn’t show people are happy with IKEA cabinets and they are built to withstand the daily grind of family life, I don’t know what else to say.
-Obviously, there is the caveat that the cabinets must be assembled and installed correctly.
+Obviously, the cabinets must be assembled and installed correctly, which we do.
 If you’re looking at remodeling your kitchen, give me a call to discuss IKEA as an option.

 Below are some examples of IKEA kitchens in Gainesville with solid countertops.